 It is edible and used in a variety of products, including chocolate, lotions, cosmetics, and other toiletries and pharmaceuticals.
 Its natural antioxidants mean that it has a long shelf life and will usually last from 3-5 years.

-Benefits of Cocoa Butter for Hair
+Cocoa Butter for Hair

 There is no shortage of hair products that contain cocoa butter as an ingredient.
 Yet some things are best utilized and enjoyed in their natural, unadulterated state, and cocoa butter is certainly one of them.